 Not necessarily.
-Dishes, cooking utensils and food preparation areas can be sanitized, disinfected and reused.
+Dishes, cooking utensils and food preparation areas: sanitized, disinfected and reused.
 You should, however, throw away wooden cutting boards, plastic utensils, baby bottle nipples and pacifiers, since it’s almost impossible to safely clean them.

 Q. How fast will mold and bacteria start to grow?

 Within hours.
 Mould thrives in moist and warm environments, any place wet and/or humid is a perfect place for mold to grow.
-Therefore, it is extremely important action is taken immediately.
+Therefore, action taken immediately is extremely important.
 Call Flood Auckland at 489-7784 24 hours a day, 7 days a week.

 Q. Should I open the windows to help the drying process?

-Opening windows to assist the drying process is not always recommended.
+Opening windows to assist the drying process, is not recommended.
 Outside weather conditions may vary, so the technician will determine when and if the outside air is appropriate.